originally posted on Concept Hub

 Augmented reality startup AcrossAir, which makes apps that help you find nearby subway stops and restaurants, turned profitable last month and is launching a bar finder this week.
 Augmented reality is a new field that lets you overlay 3-D graphics and information over the space around you through your phone’s viewfinder.

 I know that for many people this all seems too much too fast, but the changes are entering into our lives seamlessly.
-It was only when I sat down to write this piece did I realize that Augmented Reality was already in the palm of my hand when hold my phone.
+It was only when I sat down to write this piece did I realize that Augmented Reality was already in the palm of my hand when holding my phone.
 The world is moving fast and each new innovation seems to be a game changer.
 I wondered to myself why I asked Tim to write the piece on Augmented Reality 2 years ago even though I thought the technology was a long way away.
-The reason was because although I was skeptical, another part of me had already reached the point of realizing that we live in a world where anything is possible and success in such a world requires keeping an open mind and developing a passion (or at least a keen interest) in Science Fiction
+The reason was that although I was skeptical, another part of me had already reached the point of realizing that we live in a world where anything is possible and success in such a world requires keeping an open mind and developing a passion (or at least a keen interest) in Science Fiction